Skip to content

 10:15 and 12:00

-In these concerts, young award winning pianists perform and speak about their personal favourites from Edvard Grieg’s piano music.
-Each concert is unique and personal, offering insight into different sides of Grieg’s artistry.
+In these concerts, young award‑winning pianists perform and share their personal favourites from Edvard Grieg’s piano music.
+Each performance is unique and intimate, offering fresh perspectives on different sides of Grieg’s musical universe.

-From Troldsalen, the concert hall at Troldhaugen, the music is experienced alongside what may be the finest view in Bergen: the idyllic Nordåsvannet and Edvard Grieg’s composer’s hut, where several of Norway’s greatest musical treasures were created.
+The concerts take place in Troldsalen, our chamber music hall offering what may be the finest view in Bergen: the idyllic Lake Nordåsvannet and Grieg’s own composer’s hut, where several of Norway’s greatest musical treasures were created.

 The concert lasts 30 minutes.